readthedocs/blog/hiring/details.rst

 Half of our team works 4 days, and the other half works 5 days, and we are happy to be flexible with whatever works best for you.

+After an initial interview,
+we normally do a small paid project to see how we work together.
+If that goes well,
+we will move towards a longer term contract.
 We plan for this role to continue after 2021, working on Read the Docs fully after the grant funding expires.